807502278/ComfyUI-WJNodes/README.md

   - ✅`adv crop` : Advanced cropping: Can quickly crop/expand/move/flip images.
 Can output background mask and custom fill.
   -   (Usage method included in the node.
 Known bug: When the expansion size is more than 1 time, tiled and mirrored filling cannot be used.)
   - ✅`mask detection` : Mask detection: Detect if there is a mask, detect if it is all hard edges, detect if the mask is pure white/pure black/pure gray and output a value of 0-255.
-  - 🟩`InvertChannelAdv` : Flip/Separate Image Channels, Convert Image RGBA to Mask Batch
+  - ✅`InvertChannelAdv` : Flip/Separate Image Channels, Convert Image RGBA to Mask Batch
 - Others
   - ✅`any_data` : Group any data.
 Known bug: Nested grouping will split.
 - Paths